simonscmap/cmap-react/src/api/readme.md

 `TODO:`

-- Refactors the underlying server call logic (fetch currently) and add error handling
+- Refactor the underlying server call logic (fetch currently) and add error handling
 - standard response object for all methods {success, status, body, msg} ?
 - refactor csvParser / text-encoding ...
 - The exported api functions/methods are prefixed with `api`.